ethereumclassic/classic-guide/docs/world_database/blocks.rst

 ================================================================================

 The ETC blockchain is composed of an array of blocks.
-Blocks contain three categories of information: *computation*, *consensys* and *context*.
-Blocks contain transaction related information (computation), mining related information (consensys), and, information to properly locate blocks on the blockchain (context).
+Blocks contain three categories of information: *computation*, *consensus* and *context*.
+Blocks contain transaction related information (computation), mining related information (consensus), and, information to properly locate blocks on the blockchain (context).
 All components except for two lists form the block headers.